-Fat is definitely influenced by hormonal fluctuation, as evidenced by the sequela of pregnancy and lactation.
-Many women despair the expansion of compartments of fat in the armpit and bra “boobs”, belly and “FUPA” (=fat upper pelvic area).
-The firm, high and tight structure of the young female breast sags shapelessly after lactation and seemingly expands upon menopause.
-Lacking any methods of “rejuvenating” these structural compartments, we can only resort to reducing the thickness, hopefully maintaining an attractive shape, hence liposuction, breast reductions, mastopexy, brastrap excisional lifts, abdominoplasty, brachioplasty (arm) and thigh lifts have become accepted and continually refined.
+Breast and body fat is definitely influenced by hormonal fluctuation, as evidenced by the sequela of pregnancy and lactation.
+Many women despair the expansion of compartments of fat in the armpit and bra “boobs”, belly and “FUPA” (Fat Upper Pelvic Area).
+The firm, high and tight structure of the young female breast sags shapelessly after breast feeding and seemingly expands upon menopause.
+Lacking any methods of “rejuvenating” these structural compartments, we can only resort to reducing the thickness, hopefully maintaining an attractive shape, hence the Mommy Makeover (a suite of procedures which may include breast reductions, mastopexy, abdominoplasty, and brachioplasty arm lifts) have become accepted and continually refined.

 Conversely, unwanted fat has now become a virtual “goldmine” for regenerative medicine owing to the actual but limited availability of stem cells in mature adipose.
 Does it mean that we can now offer “stem cell” facelifts or breast augmentations?
 At this time, the physiology and growth requirements are still under definition.
 The American Society of Plastic Surgery (ASPS) has created a registry, GRAFTS, in which fat grafting cases may be analyzed in order to systematize methods, ensure safety and make patient results more consistent.

 Belly fat is our preferred fat harvest area.
 Whether fat grafting to the face to replenish volume due to structural changes following dental surgery and the natural course of aging, or grafting to the breast to add volume to a deflated or depressed area, belly fat is the most common fat donor site.

 Current accepted indications include fat grafting and fat transfer for:

 - Facial Rejuvenation (either as a standalone procedure or in conjunction with a Facelift);